Adarsh-Pixel/terraform-basics/README.md

 MySQL       ----->  RDS
 Redis       ----->  Elastic Cache
 RabbitMQ    ----->  Amazon MQ   [Our Application is not compatible with.
 Hence, we go with RabbitMQ on ec2 only]

+We will create 5 repos:
+1) Terraform-Databases [This will be the root module]
+2) tf-module-docdb     [ This will be the backend module for Document DB]
+3) tf-module-mysql     [ this will be the backend module for MySQL]
+4) tf-module-redis     [ this will be the backend module for redis]
+5) tf-module-rabbitmq  [ this will be the backend module for RabbitMQ]